Lead with Confidence and Inspire with Innovation

 Graduate Engagement Leadership Committee (GELC)

-The Graduate Engagement Leadership Committee (GELC) consists of nominated graduate students to serve as ambassadors and liaisons for their academic colleges.
+The Graduate Engagement Leadership Committee (GELC) consists of nominated graduate students who plan and lead Grad Mixer Wednesday events.
+They serve as ambassadors and liaisons for graduate student peers in their academic colleges.

 NAMEDEPARTMENTCOLLEGE